-The procedures for a student appeal to the Graduate School Dean and the Graduate Executive Committee are:
+The procedures for a student appeal to the Graduate School Dean and the GEC are:

 - An appeal will be officially accepted from a student only after it has been determined that the student has exhausted the appeals process in effect in the program, department, school, and college.
-If the appeal is for a graduate school decision, the provost will appoint a member of the GEC to hear initial appeal and to call the Student Affairs Committee together.
+If the appeal is for a Graduate School decision, the provost will appoint a member of the GEC to hear the initial appeal and to call the Student Affairs Committee together.

 - If a resolution to the problem identified in the student's appeal cannot be reached on the department or unit level, the student may submit a written appeal to the Graduate School Dean.
 The written appeal must describe in detail the basis in fact for the opinion that the student has been treated unfairly academically and must describe actions taken to resolve the problem at the departmental level.

 - Upon receipt of a written appeal from a student, the Graduate School Dean will contact the appropriate departmental officer to get a response to the questions or objections raised by the student.
 In some cases, a written response from the department may be requested.
-The response and appeal is then sent to the Student Affairs Committee of the Graduate Executive Committee.
+The response and appeal are then sent to the Student Affairs Committee of the GEC.
 This committee makes a decision in the case.
 The decision from the Student Appeals Committee is final.

 ARTICLE VI: IMPLEMENTATION AND AMENDMENTS